KonstantinosSpil/Battleships/README.md

 ## Testing

 During development, to facilitate testing of the game's functionality towards the endgame we included a 'test_variables()' function.
-When player 1 is given the name 'test', the board is automatically set with all ships placed and with only one co-ordinate not hit for each of the test players ships.
+When player 1 is given the name 'test', the board is automatically set with all ships placed and with only one co-ordinate not hit for each of the test player's ships.

 We hope to have caught all behavioural bugs, but please let us know if you find any!